 Rhodanthe Lipsett Trust

-The Huggies® brand also provides product donations and ongoing support to the Rhodanthe Lipsett Trust since its launch in 2009.
+The Huggies® brand provides product donations and ongoing support to the Rhodanthe Lipsett Trust since its launch in 2009.
 The Trust provides financial assistance in the form of small grants and scholarships to Aboriginal and Torres Strait Islander midwifery students, to support them in their study to become midwives.

 Australian Multiple Birth Association (AMBA)